 The length of time it takes to recover from a hamstring strain or tear will depend on how severe the injury is.

 A minor muscle pull or strain (grade 1) may take a few days to heal, whereas it could take weeks or months to recover from a muscle tear (grade 2 or 3).

 The hamstrings are tendons (strong bands of tissue) at the back of the thighs that attach the large thigh muscle to the bone.

-The term 'hamstring' also refers to the group of three muscles that run along the back of your thigh, from your hip to just below your knee.
+The term "hamstring" also refers to the group of 3 muscles that run along the back of your thigh, from your hip to just below your knee.

-The hamstring muscles aren't used much while standing or walking, but they're very active during activities that involve bending the knee, such as running, jumping and climbing.
+The hamstring muscles are not used much while standing or walking, but they're very active during activities that involve bending the knee, such as running, jumping and climbing.

 What causes hamstring injuries?